 Essentially, the underlying principle is straightforward - if the investment demonstrates promising financial returns, it becomes a viable proposition for the Agency lender.
 Typically, Agency lenders exhibit a preference for extending loans to owner-users operating within specific segments of the Commercial Real Estate sphere.

 The problem is that not all deals are Agency deals.

-We know that In commercial real estate finance, any property financed must pay for itself.
-But what about the properties that don't qualify?
+Properties that don't qualify under DSCR are our specialty?
 These purchases, cash out loans or refinances need a No Ratio Loan to close the deal.